Addressing Uganda's mental health gap: fighting stigma and protecting vulnerable communities in the Wakiso District.

 With this in mind, GCWR is conducting a year-long project funded by Madiro to promote and protect the mental health of its community.
 They do so by setting up an intervention centre and a helpline to share information and welcome those who need counselling.
 The organization is also conducting healing circles, individual counselling sessions, distributing self-care kits, and partnering with other programs to maximize their impact on their beneficiaries.

-GCWR was awarded a $25,000 grant for this project, as a part of Madiro's call for proposals in 2021.
+GCWR was awarded a $25,000 grant for this project, as a part of Madiro's call for proposals in 2021 and in collaboration with The Gillian and Adrian Schauer Foundation and the King Baudouin Foundation Canada.

 *Source: American Psychological Association, Mental health in Uganda, February 2021